 Beginning American Sign Language

-Fingerspelling and basic training skills in sign language with an emphasis on expressive communication.
-For students with little or no previous experience in sign language.
+This course focuses on fingerspelling and basic training skills in sign language with an emphasis on expressive communication.
+This course is for students with little or no previous experience in sign language.

 Advanced American Sign Language